nulljosh/blog/_posts/2025-07-09-welcome-to-jekyll.markdown

 image: /assets/images/market-snapshot.jpg
 ---

-# Stock Market Snapshot: 08:35 AM PDT, July 9, 2025

-Yo, stock fam!
+Yo!
 It’s 08:35 AM PDT, July 9, 2025, and the market’s serving up some wild vibes.

 **HOOD** is flexing at **$93.15**, up **2.05%**—bullish AF, straight fire!
 **NVDA** is riding high at **$163.11**, **+1.94%**—tech’s popping off like a rocket.